-Headlamp Basics & Services Procedures for Select FCA US Vehicles
+Headlamp Basics and Service Procedures for Select FCA US Vehicles

 Headlamps have changed considerably over the years.
 Sealed beam headlights have gone away and today’s headlamp bulbs are brighter and whiter than their predecessors.
 It’s easy to spot an older car at night because the headlamp bulbs have a yellowish cast to their light, whereas newer cars have a whiter, cleaner light.
 The same can be said of fog lights.
 In years past, fog lights were not factory-installed items.
 If a vehicle had fog lights, they were aftermarket add-on items.
 These days, however, many more vehicles have some kind of fog lighting system than those that don’t.

 Figure 1 shows the position of the headlamps and fog lamps on a 2015 Chrysler Town & Country.

 Not all headlamps are created equal.
 The Dodge headlamp system utilizes a quad halogen headlamp that includes two single filament halogen bulbs in each front lamp unit (one bulb is low beam, the other bulb is high beam).
 This quad system is standard on the Chrysler Town & Country.
 The optional headlamp system features an HID (High Intensity Discharge) lighting element/igniter unit for the low beam headlamps and a single filament halogen bulb for high beam.

 The HID lamps require an electronic ballast module.
 This is how that lamp works.
 The HID electronic ballast module uses a high voltage Alternating Current (AC) output to activate the HID igniter integral to the lighting element to provide a high voltage surge, which creates a light arc between the lighting element electrodes.
 Once the electronic ballast module detects a suitably stable light arc, it switches over to a power-limiting mode to sustain the light arc.